jlipovac/T2T-assemblies/durian/README.md

 # Assembly  releases
 ## v0.3

-The results of the first rounds of manual scaffolding using assembly v0.2.
+New assembly is obtained using hifiasm v0.18.5 version then manual scaffolding is performed.

 For manual scaffolding HiC reads were mapped to assembly using [bwa](https://github.com/lh3/bwa).

-Manual scaffolding map created using the [PretextMap](https://github.com/wtsi-hpag/PretextMap) tool.
-Manual scaffolding performed using the [PretextView](https://github.com/wtsi-hpag/PretextView) tool.
+Manual scaffolding map is created using the [PretextMap](https://github.com/wtsi-hpag/PretextMap) tool.
+Manual scaffolding is performed using the [PretextView](https://github.com/wtsi-hpag/PretextView) tool.

 Haplotype 1 is available at [link](https://durianreferencelbcb.s3.eu-central-1.amazonaws.com/hap1.scaffolds.fasta)